solana-labs/solana/docs/src/tour-de-sol/participation/validator-public-key-registration.md

 Your validator identity keypair uniquely identifies your validator within the network. **It is crucial to back-up this information.**

 If you don’t back up this information, you WILL NOT BE ABLE TO RECOVER YOUR VALIDATOR, if you lose access to it.
-If this happens, YOU WILL LOSE YOUR ALLOCATION OF SOL TOO.
+If this happens, YOU WILL LOSE YOUR ALLOCATION OF SAFE TOO.

 To back-up your validator identify keypair, **back-up your "validator-keypair.json” file to a secure location.**